 On their return to New York, from Wednesday 19th March 1924, they reconnected with their colleagues from the National American Women Suffrage Association

 Mrs (Ruth) Morgan spoke of messages which should be sent by women of America to Women of Wales in reply to their message.
-These replies were (to be) provided for the Annual Meeting of the Welsh Council of the League of Nations Union – in Whit week. (view here the reply as it was published in Wales).
+These replies were (to be) provided for the Annual Meeting of the Welsh Council of the League of Nations Union – in Whit week. (view here (and RH) the reply as it was published in Wales).

 We had some telephone calls to see to, including one from Leila Megane, who had decided to get married the following day, and wished me to give her away.We then dressed ourselves in our evening clothes, and … went to the League of Nations Nou Panhsa Dinner at the Baltimore Hotel.
 I was put to sit at the speakers table between Mr Frank Emerson and Mrs James Neal.
 After speeches by Mrs Vanderlip, Mrs Little and Mr Levenmore, I was called up to give a 2 mins speech .
 It was a case of “Play up Wales”.

 In the morning we went down to White Star Offices and got our tickets stamped (for the RMS Olympic).
 After a very nice lunch, French looking, we four and Mr Schang, the best man, went in a taxi to the Welsh Chapel 120th Street.
 (Leila) Megane dressed in a covent courting costume, light fawn with felt hat to match.
 (Megane got the flowers meant for Eluned).
 Rev Jospeh Evans performed the ceremony in Welsh, and I gave the bride away.
 There were a few spectators – including Mr and Mrs Mrs Hughes, and Mrs Cobinga Bright and her little girl.
 At 5.30pm the bride and groom arrived and we had a sumptuous dinner.